-Bachelor’s degree students interested in our research areas are invited to write their bachelor’s thesis on a current topic in the field of ecological economics.
-For an overview of the Institute’s research areas, please click here.
+Bachelor’s degree students interested in our research groups are invited to write their bachelor’s thesis on a current topic in the field of ecological economics.
+For an overview of the Institute’s research groups, please click here.

 There are three requirements for writing a bachelor’s thesis at the Institute for Ecological Economics:

 First, successful completion of the course “Grundlagen wissenschaftlichen Arbeitens” (GWA, Academic Research Techniques).

 Second, successful completion of at least one of the two ZuWi (Future-Oriented Business) courses and one of the two courses from the elective module “Umwelt und Wirtschaft” (Environmental Economics).

 Third, the topic of the bachelor’s thesis has to relate to one of the Institute’s current research groups.